-- 16.1 The GDPR requires Data Controllers to notify any Personal Data Breach to the ICO and, in certain instances, the Data Subject. - A notifiable Personal Data Breach must be reported to the ICO without undue delay and where feasible within 72 hours unless the Data Breach is unlikely to result in a risk to the individuals. - 16.3 If the breach is likely to result in high risk to affected Data Subjects, the GDPR, requires organisations to inform them without undue delay. - 16.4 It is the responsibility of the DPO, or the nominated deputy, to decide whether to report a Personal Data Breach to the ICO. - We have put in place procedures to deal with any suspected Personal Data Breach and will notify Data Subjects or any applicable regulator where we are legally required to do so. - As the School is closed or has limited staff available during school holidays, there will be times when our ability to respond to a Personal Data Breach promptly and within the relevant timescales will be affected.
-We will consider any proportionate measures that we can implement to mitigate the impact this may have on Data Subjects when we develop our Security Incident Policy and Data Breach Response Plan - 16.7 If a member of staff, governor knows or suspects that a Personal Data Breach has occurred, our our Security Incident Policy and Data Breach Response Plan - must be followed.
+- 16.1 The GDPR requires Data Controllers to notify any Personal Data Breach to the ICO and, in certain instances, the Data Subject. - A notifiable Personal Data Breach must be reported to the ICO without undue delay and where feasible within 72 hours unless the Data Breach is unlikely to result in a risk to the individuals. - 16.3 If the breach is likely to result in high risk to affected Data Subjects, the GDPR, requires organisations to inform them without undue delay. - 16.4 It is the responsibility of the DPO, or the nominated deputy, to decide whether to report a Personal Data Breach to the ICO. - We have put in place procedures to deal with any suspected Personal Data Breach and will notify Data Subjects or any applicable regulator where we are legally required to do so. - As the school is closed or has limited staff available during school holidays, there will be times when our ability to respond to a Personal Data Breach promptly and within the relevant timescales will be affected.
+We will consider any proportionate measures that we can implement to mitigate the impact this may have on Data Subjects when we develop our SECURITY INCIDENT/DATA BREACH RESPONSE PLAN. - 16.7 If a member of staff, or governor knows or suspects that a Personal Data Breach has occurred, our SECURITY INCIDENT/DATA BREACH RESPONSE PLAN must be followed.
 In particular, the DPO or such other person identified in our Security Incident Response Plan must be notified immediately.
 You should preserve all evidence relating to the potential Personal Data Breach.